January 3, 2013

 Dreams have been the focus of curiosity and analysis for thousands of years, but often from singular perspectives.
 Wolfson explores the oneiric phenomena from a variety of academic disciplines—psychoanalysis, phenomenology, literary theory, and neuroscience.
 Utilizing these different methodological approaches, he proposes a linguistic archaeology to elucidate the nature of the dream in a vast array of biblical, rabbinic, philosophical, and kabbalistic texts.
 By interpreting the dream within the dream, Wolfson articulates how a productive paradox emerges to reveal the wakeful character of the dream and the dreamful character of wakefulness.

 The American Academy of Religion Awards recognize new scholarly publications that make significant contributions to the study of religion, the academy said in announcing this year’s winners.
-The awards honor books of distinctive originality, intelligence, creativity and importance, books that affect decisively how religion is examined, understood, and interpreted.
+The awards honor books of distinctive originality, intelligence, creativity, and importance, which affect decisively how religion is examined, understood, and interpreted.